MSc Engineering Physics

-The master’s programme in Engineering Physics is supported by two departments at KTH, the Department of Physics and the Department of Applied Physics with a faculty of more than 50 professors and associate professors.
+The master’s programme in Engineering Physics is supported by two departments at KTH, the Department of Physics and the Department of Applied Physics.
 We are mainly located at the Albanova University Centre, which is a hub for physics research within the Stockholm area.
-Our research is divided into more than 10 different research fields, covering many parts of modern physics.
-More information about our research activities and the local research environment can be found through the following links.
+Our research is divided into over 10 different research fields that cover many parts of modern physics.
+Further information about our research activities and the local research environment can be found via the following links.

-Research (biomedical & X-ray physics, biophysics, laser physics, materials- and nanophysics, nanostructure physics, photonics, quantum and biophotonics)
+- The Department of Applied Physics conducts research within biomedical & X-ray physics, biophysics, laser physics, materials- and nanophysics, nanostructure physics, photonics, quantum and biophotonics.